code-dot-org/code-dot-org/SETUP.md

 1. [Install Ubuntu 20.04](https://www.microsoft.com/store/productId/9NBLGGH4MSV6) (Windows Store link)
     * If you want to follow the Ubuntu setup exactly, Ubuntu 16.04 is available from the [Microsoft docs](https://docs.microsoft.com/en-us/windows/wsl/install-manual).
 1. Make sure virtualization is turned on your BIOS settings.
-1. Run `wsl` from the command line (or search for 'Ubuntu' in the Start Menu) for the first time and WSL will complete installation in the resulting terminal window.
+1. From the command line, run `wsl`, or from the Start menu, find and launch 'Ubuntu'.
+When this runs for the first time, WSL will complete installation in the resulting terminal window.

 From here, you can follow the [Ubuntu procedure above](#ubuntu-1604-download-iso), _with the following observations_...
 * In step 2, you may run into the error `E: Unable to locate package openjdk-9-jre-headless`.
 This is because openjdk-9 has been superseded by openjdk-11.
 Replace `openjdk-9-jre-headless` with `openjdk-11-jre-headless`.
 If you want, you can first check to see if this replacement package is available on your distro using `sudo apt-cache search openjdk` as per [this StackOverflow thread](https://stackoverflow.com/questions/51141224/how-to-install-openjdk-9-jdk-on-ubuntu-18-04/51141421).